Have you noticed that the ability to disconnect from work has become somewhat of a lost art?

 I know, I know, you’re probably rolling your eyes, but hear me out.
 Your brain is like a muscle and it’s not designed to go at full speed constantly.
 Just like the rest of your body, your brain needs time to recoup so it can grow stronger.

 High-achievers often dismiss this idea because it sounds lazy and passive.
-Here’s a quick tip to counter that: switch out “rest” for “recovery”.
+Here’s a quick tip to counter that: switch out “rest” for “recovery.”
 Rather than telling yourself you need to rest, reframe it as recovery.
-Recovery is a more active, purposeful process, which will remind you that your downtime is both meaningful and necessary.
+Recovery is a more active, purposeful process that will remind you that your downtime is both meaningful and necessary.

 2 – Think about your team